DMVis/DMVis/documentation/components/scrollable.md

 - Default: `true`

 If this is set to `false`, no vertical scrolling will be allowed, even if the contained component is bigger than the `div`.

+# Events

+This component emits the following events:

+- `scroll`

+To read more about these events, see the [Events](../utils/events.md) documentation.

 # Example usage